usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.10.9 Floor Plan of Elevator Cars

 The floor area of elevator cars shall provide space for wheelchair users to enter the car, maneuver within reach of controls, and exit from the car.
-Acceptable door opening and inside dimensions shall be as shown in <a href="91standards_figures/fig22.htm" title="Fig. 22">Fig. 22</a>.
+Acceptable door opening and inside dimensions shall be as shown in [Fig. 22](#figure22).
 The clearance between the car platform sill and the edge of any hoistway landing shall be no greater than 1-1/4 in (32 mm).

+{% figure Figure 22 %}
+{% asset design-standards/fig_22_min_dimensions_of_elevator_cars.gif alt="figure 22" %}
+{% figcaption %}
+<strong>Minimum Dimensions of Elevator Cars.</strong>
+{% endfigcaption %}
+{% endfigure %}

 #### 4.10.10 Floor Surfaces